 Retirees whose last assignment before retirement was a first sergeant and/or command chief may wear appropriate chevrons in all instances the uniform is worn.

-Retired Airmen will conform with the same standards of appearance, military customs, practices, and conduct in uniform prescribed for active-duty Airmen.
+Retired Airmen should conform with the same standards of appearance, military customs, practices, and conduct in uniform prescribed for active-duty Airmen.

 When to Wear the Uniform